-- Wash the soaked moong dal thoroughly and drain the excess water.
+Wash the soaked dal thoroughly and drain the excess water.

-- Put moong dal, green chillies, salt, haldi and hing in a grinder and grind into a smooth paste.
-You can add little water if required.
+Put moong dal, green chilies, salt, haldi, and hing in a grinder and grind into a smooth paste.
+You can add a little water if required.

-- Pour the batter in a large container and check the seasoning by just taking a bit of batter on your forefinger and tasting it.
+Pour the batter into a large container and check the seasoning by just taking a bit of batter on your forefinger and tasting it.
 It is important because once you have made the chilas, you will not be able to adjust the taste.

-- Now switch on the gas and put a pan on the stove.
+Now switch on the gas and place a pan on the stove.
 Pour a tablespoon of oil and let it heat.
-Now roast a piece of loaf or a chappati over it and then remove it.
-Wipe the tava with a kitchen towel and then sprinkle some water.
-Be careful and just move away from the tava after sprinkling water.
+Now roast a piece of a loaf or a chapati over it and then remove it.
+Wipe the tawa with a kitchen towel and then sprinkle some water.
+Be careful and step away from the tawa after sprinkling water.
 Wipe it again with the kitchen towel.

-- Now again pour a tablespoon of oil on the tava and heat it.
-This time pour two big spoons of batter on tava and spread it evenly like ‘dosa’.
-If you are not an expert in making dosa and chila then start with small chila by pouring just one big spoon of batter.
+Now again pour a tablespoon of oil on the tawa and heat it.
+This time pour two big spoonfuls of batter on the tawa and spread it evenly as you do with ‘dosa’.
+If you are not an expert in making dosa and chila, then start with a small chila by pouring just one big spoon of batter.

-- When one side is cooked, apply some oil on the surface of the chila and then carefully flip it to the other side.
-While the other side it being cooked, just keep some chopped onions, green chillies, tomatoes and green coriander at the centre of chila and fold in half.
-Keep it for a second and then take it out on a plate.
+When one side is cooked, apply a little oil on the surface of the chila and then carefully flip it to the other side.
+While the other side is being cooked, add some chopped onions, green chilies, tomatoes, and green coriander at the center of chila and fold in half.
+Cook it for a second and then take it out on a plate.